A4R7bluep/A4R7bluep/README.md

-My name is Ross Gibson.
-I am currently a Junior at Assabet Valley Regional Technical High School.
-I am in the Computer Programming and Web Development shop.
-I enjoy programming.
-I know HTML, CSS, JavaScript, and Python.
-I am currently trying to get better at C# and using Microsoft's .NET Framework.
-I have used WinForms and ASP.NET.
+My name is Yuuki Gibson.
+I am currently a Freshman at UMass Lowell.
+I am majoring in Computer Science.
+I like to work on my various Godot projects.
+I know HTML, CSS, JavaScript,  Python, and C. I have made projects in C# with ASP.NET and WinForms in the past.
+I am currently working on a game with my friend in our organization [Steel Demon Games](https://github.com/Steel-Demon-Games).
+And slowly working on my game, [Project Gearish](https://github.com/A4R7bluep/Smashish3), in the background.
+I am also finishing Beta on my [AzriaEditor](https://github.com/A4R7bluep/AzriaEditor), my code editor, made to help me be more efficient during class.

 <div style="float:left;">
   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=A4R7bluep&langs_count=10&theme=highcontrast" alt="A4R7bluep's :: Top Langs" />